Online learning information for administrators

 - Compliance audits

-A new quality assurance process will be developed with and piloted by the provincial online learning schools in the 2022/23 school year.
+A new accountability and quality assurance process is being developed with Indigenous rightsholders and education sector partners.
+It will be ready to launch with provincial online learning schools in the 2023/24 school year.

 The Standards for K-12 Online Learning in B.C.
 (PDF, 429.2KB) and Standards for Online Learning Content in B.C.
-(PDF, 451.3KB) will apply until the new quality assurance process is launched.
+(PDF, 451.3KB) will apply until the new accountability and quality assurance process is launched.

 - Active participation